McCarthy shoots 63 for 1st-round lead at Byron Nelson

 AP Sports Writer

-McCarthy was part of the high school Class of 2011, along with three-time major champion Spieth and 2017 PGA Tour player of the year Justin Thomas.
-Three other PGA Tour rookies of the year also came from that group, and all have PGA Tour wins.
+McCarthy was part of the high school Class of 2011 that included three-time major champion Spieth and 2017 PGA Tour player of the year Justin Thomas.
+That impressive group also produced three consecutive PGA rookies of the year: Daniel Berger (2015), Emiliano Grillo (2016) and Xander Schauffele (2017).

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.